wiljanvanravensteijn/windows-dev-install/README.md

 My attempt to automate a lot of manual tasks that need to be performed when freshly installing windows.
-Mainly oriented at developers.
+Mainly oriented to developers.

 # How to use: